 8) Avoid blaming all bad things in life on your diagnosis of RA.
 Sometimes our problems are just waiting for an opportunity to come out.

 9) With age comes change regardless of chronic illness.
 Try to ask yourself “Would aging cause this?”
 For example, don’t attribute your slower mile pace, wrinkles, dry skin, or going to bed a little earlier all to your RA.

 10) Write your own obituary.
 Write a speech you would give at your own funeral.
 You can tell the world exactly how to remember you.

 Remember that all is not lost.
 You are still you!
-Some of you has changed, but some of you has not.
+Some of you have changed, but some of you have not.

 Do something today that your future self will thank you for!

 Here at Aila Health, we support people in their chronic illness journey.
 Join our community and connect with other people like you.
 Share your journey with others who truly understand what you are going through.
 Learn from others’ experiences and how they navigated their condition.
 Learn more.

 Ms. Stefanie Remson MSN, APRN, FNP-BC is the CEO and Founder of RheumatoidArthritisCoach.com.
 She is a family nurse practitioner and is rheumatoid arthritis (RA) patient herself.
 She has spent her entire life serving the community as a healthcare professional and has refused to let RA slow her down.
 She has worked with The Arthritis Foundation, The Lupus Foundation of America, Healthline, Grace and Able, Arthritis Life, Musculo, Aila, and HopeX.

 FB: Stefanie RheumatoidArthritisCoach